dermotduffy/frigate-hass-card/README.md

 See more [screenshots](#screenshots) below.

+## Supported Browsers

+Modern Safari, Firefox and Chrome-based browsers are supported, as well as the Home Assistant App on Android and iOS.
+Other/older browsers may work, but are unsupported.

 ## Installation

 * [HACS](https://hacs.xyz/) is **highly** recommended to install the card -- it works for all Home Assistant variants.
 If you don't have [HACS](https://hacs.xyz/) installed, start there -- then come back to these instructions.